 Activities include art, writing tasks, debates, music, dance, and a final quiz for each unit.
 Children will encounter blues music, Shakespeare, the philosophy of utilitarianism, Romantic poetry, Charles Darwin’s ideas about emotions, modern dance, and more.

-Each of the six units is made up of three lessons.
-Each lesson is 30-40 minutes in length.
 At present, materials have been developed for use with Year 3 and Year 5 classes (children aged 7-8 and 9-10), although they could of course be adapted for other age groups.

 We hope you and your children enjoy them!
 We would love to hear from you about your experience of using the lessons, or if your school would like to take part in a future pilot.
 When you sign up you will receive a welcome email letting you know more about how to stay in touch.

 The rest of this blog post includes all the links and information you need to understand and use the materials.
 When you are ready, you can sign up here to get access to all the resources.

 What will I get when I sign up for these resources?

 You will receive a login and password to give you access to all the teaching materials on the schools pages of our website The Emotions Lab.